DONT BURN US

 It’s all about about resolving a shortfall

-From the beginning, the developer told the community numerous times that “the County asked us to add rooftops” because they needed the money to offset the shortfall from the fire house built for the original Harmony Grove Village project.
+From the beginning, the developer told the community numerous times that “the County asked us to add rooftops” because they needed the money to offset the shortfall from the fire house built for the original Harmony Grove Village (HGV) project.
 See, HGV was approved by the Board of Supervisors back in 2007.
-They were required to build a firehouse, but they were not required to entirely fund the ongoing operations.
+They were required to build a firehouse (which ended up being massively over budget), but they were not required to entirely fund the ongoing operations.
 So that project came with a revenue shortfall due to the County’s financially irresponsible decision.

 That shortfall amounted to approximately $2 million per year.
-In 2016, the volunteer fire Elfin Forest/Harmony Grove Fire Department was going to be taken over by the County and the community lobbied to merge instead with RSF Fire.
+In 2016, the volunteer-run Elfin Forest/Harmony Grove Fire Department was going to be taken over by the County and the community lobbied to merge instead with RSF Fire.
 LAFCO, which oversees district mergers, noted in their staff report:

 “Without a sufficient exchange of property taxes and general fund monies between the County of San Diego and Rancho Santa Fe FPD, an estimated deficit (operating shortfall) is projected, ranging from $2.2 million in FY 2014-15 to $1.9 million in FY 2018-19.” (link)

-The County ultimately gave RSF Fire a one-time payment of $2.5 million which was supposed to be amortized over 8 years.
-Interestingly, it expires this year, just in time for HGVS to be approved.
+The County ultimately gave RSF Fire a one-time payment of $2.5 million which was supposed to be amortized over 8 years but doesn’t come nearly close to resolving the 7 figure yearly shortfall.
+Interestingly, it expires in 2025, just in time for HGVS to be approved.
 This was far from sufficient to resolve the shortfall.
 When HGV South came along, the environmental documents made extensive reference to “helping solve the shortfall.”
 After the community provided a comment on this, the County revised the documents to note that “financial arrangements” resolved the gap.
 What exactly were those arrangements?

 The answer seems to come from the County Fire Authority who provided their “will serve” letter for HGV South (meaning they agree to provide fire service), it was “conditioned on helping fund” the original HGV fire station (link) which the Board of Supervisors at the time had required but not insisted that operations be fully funded.
 It couldn’t be more clear that HGV South was meant to fund that shortfall.

-It seems that the community’s safety is less important than fixing the previous Board’s financial mismanagement.
-If this project is intended to fund the previous project, will we need another project to help offset this projects likely deficits?
+It seems that the community’s safety is less important when there’s money to be had for the Fire District.
+If this project is intended to fund the previous project, will we need another project to help offset this project’s likely deficits?

 The community is outraged, especially given the fact that our voter-approved fire benefit fee is many times higher than any other in the District.
 We pay more and yet we are sacrificed at the altar of the County’s financial irresponsibility.